fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/14_polymorphism/02_virtual_functions.md

 {
     void func() const override
     {
-        B::func(); // explicit use of parent class function
+        B::func(); // explicit use of parent class version
         // because B has not overriden it's parent it will actually be A::func }
 };